DFKI-NLP/dfki-nlp.github.io/content/authors/robert-schwarzenberg/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni

 # for filtering in portfolio widget
-tags: [PhD Candidates]
+tags: [Alumni]
 ---

-I am a PhD Candidate at the [Speech and Language Technologies Lab](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology/) of the German Research Center for Artificial Intelligence (DFKI).
+I conducted my PhD research at the [Speech and Language Technologies Lab](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology/) of the German Research Center for Artificial Intelligence (DFKI).

 My interests include